lyndon025/playtested/src/content/article/2023-11-27-set-in-a-breathtaking-world-with-a-focus-on-the-skies-and-seas--cbt-impressions---revelat.md

 ---
-title: "Set in a breathtaking world with a focus on the skies and seas | CBT Impressions - Revelation M"
+author: lyndonguitar
+category: Review
-description: "Set in a breathtaking fantasy world with a focus on the skies and seas, Revelation M casts players as new adventurers embarking on a journey of exploration, discovery, and adventure."
+description: Set in a breathtaking fantasy world with a focus on the skies and seas, Revelation M casts players as new adventurers embarking on a journey of exploration, discovery, and adventure.
+featured: false
 pubDate: 2023-11-27
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "revelation-m--cbt"]
+tags:
-featured: false
+- taptap
+- revelation-m--cbt
-thumb: ""
+thumb: ''
+title: Set in a breathtaking world with a focus on the skies and seas | CBT Impressions
+  - Revelation M
 ---

 Set in a breathtaking fantasy world with a focus on the skies and seas, Revelation M casts players as new adventurers embarking on a journey of exploration, discovery, and adventure.